NoahCornish/TorontoRaptorsStatistics/README.md

 Raptors player shots will be updated after each game as well.
 Eastern & Western Standings will be updated daily.
-These are sorted based on 'Winning_Percentage' The "Raptors_Shots.csv" will show the most recent games shots
+These are sorted based on 'Winning_Percentage' The "Raptors_Shots.csv" will show the most recent games shots The "Raptors_Recent_Game_Shots.png" will show the most recent games shots as an image

 The "R" package used to access this data was "nbastatR" by "abresler"